RuBP17/AlphaDou/README.md

 ```
 python3 train.py --gpu_devices 0,1,2,3 --num_actor_devices 3 --num_actors 15 --training_device 3
 ```
-To use CPU training or simulation (Windows can only use CPU for actors), use the following arguments:
+To use CPU training or simulation, use the following arguments:
 *   `--training_device cpu`: Use CPU to train the model
 *   `--actor_device_cpu`: Use CPU as actors